 2. Smell the Flowers

 In spring, blossoms begin to carpet the area and bring a burst of color to the muted landscape of cedar shingles and sable beaches.
-For early blooms, head to the Brewster in Bloom Festival Friday, April 29-Sunday, May 1, featuring a colorful parade, 5k Bloom run, Brewster Band concert and an arts & crafts show at Drummer Boy Park.
-Opening day for Heritage Museums & Gardens in Sandwich is Saturday, April 23; carve out time to celebrate spring in all its glory with a peaceful walk amidst the acres of vibrant gardens.
-And save the date for Heritage's annual Rhododendron Festival on May 20th, showcasing thousands of their world-famous rhododendrons in over 100 varieties.
+For early blooms, head to the Brewster in Bloom Festival Friday, May 5-Sunday, May 7, featuring a colorful parade, 5k Bloom run, Brewster Band concert and an arts & crafts show at Drummer Boy Park.
+Opening day for Heritage Museums & Gardens in Sandwich is Saturday, April 22; carve out time to celebrate spring in all its glory with a peaceful walk amidst the acres of vibrant gardens.
+And save the date for Heritage's annual Rhododendron Festival on May 19-29, showcasing thousands of their world-famous rhododendrons in over 100 varieties.
 A true feast for the senses!

 3. Seasonal Restaurants Open their Doors